Applications of emulation and Bayesian methods in heavy-ion physics: Bayesian inference: general concepts

 We noted in Section~\ref{sec:brief_intro} that Gaussian likelihoods are the ones that have been used historically for Bayesian inference in heavy-ion collisions, as in many other fields.
 The general form of the Gaussian likelihood is

-where \begin{itemize} \item $j$ is an index denoting a given data point in the data set; \item $N_{exp}$ is the total number of data points; \item $\yexpj$ is the mean of the experimental data point $j$; \item $\ythj(\mathbf{p})$ is the value of the model's prediction for the observable corresponding to data point $j$ evaluated when the model's parameters are set to $\mathbf{p}$; if an emulator is used, then $\ythj(\mathbf{p})$ is replaced by the emulator's output; \item $\Sigma$ is the covariance matrix. \end{itemize}
+where \begin{itemize} \item $j$ and $k$ are indices denoting a given data point in the data set; \item $N_{exp}$ is the total number of data points; \item $\yexpj$ is the mean of the experimental data point $j$; \item $\ythj(\mathbf{p})$ is the value of the model's prediction for the observable corresponding to data point $j$ evaluated when the model's parameters are set to $\mathbf{p}$; if an emulator is used, then $\ythj(\mathbf{p})$ is replaced by the emulator's output; \item $\Sigma$ is the covariance matrix. \end{itemize}

 Equation~\ref{eq:likelihood_nocorr} is recovered when the covariance matrix is diagonal, $\Sigma_{j k}=\sigma_j^2 \delta_{j k}$.

 We focus our discussion on the covariance matrix $\Sigma$, since the interpretation of the other variables is straightforward.